mangopdf/mangopdf.github.io/_drafts/sunburntcountry.md

 My friend who messaged me had _no idea_.

+Tony Abbott's passport is probably a [Diplomatic passport](https://en.wikipedia.org/wiki/Australian_passport#Diplomatic_and_Official_Passport), which is used to "represent the Australian Government overseas in an official capacity".

 ## what have i _done_

 By this point I'd had enough defending my country, and had recently noticed some new thoughts in my brain[^brain], which were: